 These campgrounds are in the Santa Cruz area, but not in or close to town:

 KOA Santa Cruz/Monterey is the nearest KOA to Santa Cruz, but it's actually in Watsonville, 11 miles south.
-It's a good location if you plan to visit both Santa Cruz and Monterey.
+It's an excellent location if you plan to visit both Santa Cruz and Monterey.

 Camping in the Mountains Near Santa Cruz

-Big Basin Redwoods State Park is a lovely park, and it has almost 150 sites for all kinds of camping, including some tent cabins.
-It's nearly an hour's drive from town, reached by a winding road. - and probably a better choice if you're planning to stay put there than if you want to go into town.
+Big Basin Redwoods State Park has almost 150 sites for all kinds of camping, including some tent cabins.
+It's nearly an hour's drive from town, and a better choice if you stay put there than if you want to go into town.

-Castle Rock State Park is in the mountains and closer to the Silicon Valley towns of Los Gatos and Saratoga than to Santa Cruz, Castle Rock has backpacking sites that are about a 2.5-mile hike from the parking lot.
+Castle Rock State Park is in the mountains and nearer to the Silicon Valley towns of Los Gatos and Saratoga than to Santa Cruz.
+Castle Rock has backpacking sites that are about a 2.5-mile hike from the parking lot.

-Henry Cowell Redwoods State Park is a few miles out of town near Felton (about 15 minutes from Santa Cruz) and... is one of the prettiest ones in the area, with more than 100 sites.
+Henry Cowell Redwoods State Park is near Felton (about 15 minutes from Santa Cruz) and is one of the prettiest campgrounds in the area, with more than 100 sites.

 Santa Cruz Redwoods RV Resort is near Henry Cowell Redwoods in the town of Felton about 15 minutes' drive away from Santa Cruz.
 They have tent and RV sites, hookups, and free WiFi.